 What you can do in the meantime

-While you’re waiting to see your doctor, there are numerous over-the-counter allergy medications that may ease your symptoms.
+While you’re waiting to see your doctor, there are numerous nonprescription allergy medicines that may ease your symptoms.

-If you have visible mold in your home, have someone who’s not allergic to mold clean the area using a solution of 1 cup (250 ml) of bleach to 1 gallon (3.8 liters) of water or a commercially available mold-cleaning product.
+If you have visible mold in your home, have someone who’s not allergic to mold clean the area using a commercially available mold-cleaning product or a solution of 1 cup (250 milliliters) of bleach to 1 gallon (3.8 liters) of water.
 If you have to clean up the mold yourself, be sure to wear long rubber gloves, safety goggles and a mask to limit your exposure to the mold.

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.